Survey definitions and methodology of the survey

 - telephone interviews

 The main methodology used for data collection remained phone calls to pre-identified contacts, usually property managers or owners.
-Respondents were encouraged to provide CMHC’s survey team with administrative data through rent rolls or pre-formatted Microsoft® Excel® templates.
+We encouraged respondents to provide CMHC’s survey team with administrative data through rent rolls or preformatted Microsoft® Excel® templates.

-Rent: The rent refers to the actual amount tenants pay for their unit.
-No adjustments are made for the inclusion or exclusion of amenities and services such as heat, hydro, parking, and hot water.
+Rent: The rent refers to the amount tenants pay for their unit.
+No adjustments are made for the inclusion or exclusion of amenities and services such as heat, hydro, parking and hot water.

-Rent Mechanism: Rents charged for units in Social and Affordable Rental Housing structures are determined in many different ways.
+Rent mechanism: Rents charged for units in Social and Affordable Rental Housing structures are determined in many ways.
 They could be set: